eastgenomics/eggd_samtools_flagstat/Readme.md

 <!-- dx-header -->
 # eggd_samtools_flagstat (DNAnexus Platform App)

-eggd_samtools_flagstat is an app used to quantify the number of allignments for each FLAG field in a bam file.
+eggd_samtools_flagstat is an app used to quantify the number of alignments for each FLAG field in a bam file.
 It takes in a bam and index file and calculates statistics based on bit flags in the FLAG field, information about the flags can be found in the following document: https://samtools.github.io/hts-specs/SAMv1.pdf

 <!-- Insert a description of your app here -->
 ## What does this app do?